Video Game / Awesomenauts

 - Guys Smash, Girls Shoot: All over the place.

-- The guys who play this straight are Leon, Skølldir, Admiral Swiggins, Scoop, Professor Yoolip, and Jimmy and the LUX5000 (and arguably Froggy G and Clunk, as their normal attacks are ranged but their specials are melee/close range).
+- The guys who play this straight are Leon, Skølldir, Admiral Swiggins, Scoop, Professor Yoolip, and Jimmy and the LUX5000 (and arguably Froggy G, and Clunk, as their normal attacks are ranged but their specials are melee/close range, as well as Ix who has ranged specials and a ranged AA, but doesn't do much damage outside of melee).
 The rest subvert it.

 - For the girls, Raelynn plays this straight.
 Coco (her main attack is close range, but her most damaging special is a long-range lightning ball) and Ksenia (melee attack with one stealth skill and one ammo restricted ranged attack) are borderline.
 Slightly inverted with Ayla (a melee basic attack, an AOE skill that damages enemies that get too close to her, even her projectile nuke skill is mid-range), Penny Fox (starts out subverting it but has a few upgrades that give her ranged capability) and Nibbs (built more for teleporting into and out of fights to deal damage at close range).
 Entirely subverted with Amy, Jimmy's Distaff Counterpart that replaces him on blue team.